 Out of all the people who claim to have seen Bigfoot, one Michigan woman puts them all to shame.
 For Robin Lynn-Pfeifer, Bigfoot sightings became an everyday occurrence after a family of them made their home in the woods behind her house.
-While there are all types of Bigfoot legends around the world, the elusive cryptid doesn't have as much of a reputation in Michigan as it has in the Pacific Northwest and other parts of the US.
+While there are all types of Bigfoot legends around the world, the elusive cryptid's reputation in Michigan is not well-established, especially when compared to the Pacific Northwest and other parts of the US.

 Who is the mother of Bigfoots?
-Robin Lynn-Pfeifer is just a regular woman who happens to be a magnet for hairy, mysterious creatures that have never been seen by anyone outside of a select few.
+Lynn-Pfeifer is a regular woman who allegedly attracts hairy, mysterious creatures - the ones evading most people's line of sight.
 Like ranch-owners beset by aliens in Arizona, Lynn-Pfeifer is more than willing to share her story with the world, setting the record straight on Bigfoot behavior and earning a complicated relationship with the greater Bigfoot community.

-Stop the presses.
-It turns out that when strolling through the woods, Bigfoots are secretly craving a simple breakfast.
-When the Bigfoots moved onto her property in 2009, Lynn-Pfeifer started feeding them different foods and discovered that the cryptids loved blueberry bagels.
+Stop the presses: When strolling through the woods, Bigfoots secretly crave a simple breakfast.
+When the Bigfoots moved onto her property in 2009, Lynn-Pfeifer started feeding them different foods and discovered their love for blueberry bagels.

-When discussing their feeding schedule with Discovery News in 2011, she said: "They get fish every day, a bucket of fruit, a bucket of dry dog food... .
+When discussing their feeding schedule with Discovery News in 2011, she said, "They get fish every day, a bucket of fruit, a bucket of dry dog food...
 Their favorite thing is blueberry bagels."
-And just so neighbors don't think she's doing anything weird with the baked goods, she makes sure to buy the bagels at different stores in her area.
+And to assure her neighbors she's not doing anything weird with the baked goods, she buys the bagels at different stores in her area.

-You would think that if a family of Bigfoots moved onto your property, the first thing you'd do is take a photo of the new neighbors.
-Lynn-Pfeifer has definitely tried to take their picture, but the wily Bigfoots always seem to outwit her.
+You would think if a family of Bigfoots moved onto your property, the first thing you'd do is take a photo of your new neighbors.
+Lynn-Pfeifer has reportedly tried to take their picture, but the wily Bigfoots always outwit her.

-When she would set up automatic cameras around the forest, the Bigfoots wold turn them upside down.
-Even though she hasn't been able to take photos, she has been able to make plaster casts of their feet.
-True to their name, the biggest footprint that she's found comes in at 18.5-inches long.
+When she would set up automatic cameras around the forest, the Bigfoots would turn them upside down.
+Despite not having taken any photos, she has made plaster casts of their feet.
+True to their name, the biggest footprint she's found measures 18.5-inches long.